Zanerast/Practice_App-Tip_Calculator/README.md

-# Practice App - Tip Calculator
+# Practice App - Tip Calculator - MVVM

 ## Project Overview
 Course from [caster.io](https://caster.io/courses/android-mvvm-pattern "caster.io") that teaches how MVVM relates to other patterns such as MVC and MVP.